-This homemade corn chips recipe is very simple to make and is easy to customize to your flavor preferences and diet restrictions like vegan and gluten-free.
+This homemade corn chips recipe is simple!
+It’s also easy to customize to flavor preferences or diet restrictions, like vegan or gluten-free.

 When the weather gets cooler, I tend to stay inside more and watch tv.
 There’s nothing like curling up on the couch with a warm blanket and a good movie when it’s cold and raining outside.
 And warm drinks and snacks are a must!
 Corn chips are one of my favorites, but they have so much salt in them.
 And what about the corn?
 Most corn is GMO now.
 I know I can do better than that!

 For this corn chips recipe, we recommend using non-GMO ingredients.
 I’m lucky enough to work at an agricultural college that grows a lot of its own crops.
 Corn for the cattle is just one of the things we grow, and we only use heirloom varieties.
 My current favorite is Bloody Butcher.
 It’s field corn, as opposed to sweet corn which is used fresh, that is dried and ground into cornmeal.
 The color is a stunning dark red to burgundy.
 When it is ground, the cornmeal looks like it has burgundy specks in it, making a very pretty corn muffin or cornbread.

 Obviously, you don’t have to use heirloom corn in this corn chip recipe, but you can if you want!
 There are many heirloom varieties of corn available.
 Some, like Glass Gem, which has pastel-colored corn kernels that are somewhat translucent, and blue corn, which has a dark blue to navy color.
 You can find these and more in many seed catalogs and online at places like Vitacost or Amazon.

 Homemade Corn Chips Recipe